World Book Index

 Exports - partners

 Pakistan 42%, India 40%, China 4%, UAE 2%, Turkey 2% (2023).
-This export profile highlights Afghanistan's economic ties with its neighbors, particularly in the South Asian region, which are crucial for its economic stability and growth.
+This export profile highlights Afghanistan's economic ties with its neighbors, particularly in the South Asian region.

 Exports - commodities